Ayub-hussain-thind/new-repository/README.md

 # new-repository
-This is my first repository
+This is my first repository-author Ayub Hussain Thind